Table of Contents

 As it has been mentioned already, the severity of ocular trauma is the most crucial factor in deciding when and how to refer the patient to a hospital.
 The severity of ocular trauma from a primary care point of view can be classified as mild, moderate or severe.

 Mild ocular trauma is characterized by a visual acuity that is better than 6/12, the absence of hyphaema, and a normal reactive pupil.
-A patient with a mild ocular trauma should undergo a dilated fundus examination and then referred to a tertiary health care center within 48 hours.
+A patient with a mild ocular trauma should undergo a dilated fundus examination and then refer to a tertiary health care center within 48 hours.

 Moderate ocular trauma is characterized by a visual acuity between 6/12 and 6/24.
 Micro-hyphaema is present and the pupil is usually dilated.
 Such patients should undergo a dilated fundus examination, followed by shielding of the eye.
 The patient should be referred to a tertiary health care center within 24 hours.

 Patients with severe ocular trauma, defined as a visual acuity worse than 6/24, macro-hyphaema, and the presence of a pupil defect, should get their affected eye shielded.
 Immediate referral to a hospital emergency department should be attempted.